1

 Table 3

-• CPT code 90460 is billed for three (3) units because it was reported once for each vaccine that was administered.
+• Current Procedural Terminology (CPT) code 90460 is billed for three (3) units because it was reported once for each vaccine that was administered.

 Contact the Provider Services Call Center for billing questions.